goki/goki.github.io/content/en/_index.md

 <p class="lead mt-5">A free and open source framework for building useful, fast, and beautiful 2D and 3D GUIs that run on macOS, Windows, Linux, iOS, and Android with a single pure Go codebase.</p>
 {{< blocks/link-down color="info" >}}
 {{< /blocks/cover >}}

-{{% pageinfo %}}
-**NOTE:** Goki is currently undergoing a period of significant development to make it easier to make useful, fast, and beautiful apps and support running apps on mobile.
-As such, some of the information on this website and in the [Goki GitHub repositories](https://github.com/goki) may be incorrect.
-Furthermore, there may be breaking changes soon, so starting new apps with this framework is not recommended at this time; if you do, please be ready to adjust to any breaking changes.
-If you want to accelerate the improvement of Goki, please contribute by following the [Contribution Guidelines](https://goki.dev/docs/general/contributionguidelines/).
-Development of Gi is currently happening on the [main branch](https://github.com/goki/gi/tree/main).
-For the latest stable version of Gi, import version 1.3.19 and see the [v1 branch](https://github.com/goki/gi/tree/v1).

-{{% /pageinfo %}}

 {{% blocks/section color="dark" type="row" %}}
 {{% blocks/feature icon="fa-wrench" title="Useful" url="/docs" %}}